globalkonvict/ant-hidden/ReadMe.md

 ## Contributing

-Contributions are welcome to enhance `react-antd-hidden`.
+Contributions are welcome to enhance `antd-hidden`.
 Feel free to submit pull requests or open issues to suggest improvements or report bugs.

 ## License

-`react-antd-hidden` is available under the MIT License.
+`antd-hidden` is available under the MIT License.
 See the LICENSE file for more info.